RapidAPI/DevRel-Stack-Data/guides/posts/geocoding/post.md

 <Lead>

-Geocoding refers to the process of converting any given address into latitude and longitude co-ordinates.
+Geocoding refers to the process of converting any given address into latitude and longitude coordinates.
 Let's see how we can do this using an API from RapidAPI Hub.

 </Lead>

 ## Geocoding

-Geocoding is the process of transforming the way an address is expressed.
+Geocoding is the process of transforming the way we express an address.
 For example, the address "1600 Amphitheatre Parkway, Mountain View, CA" translates to longitude: -122.08452402711126 and latitude: 37.42197601004595.

 It covers the following two techniques:

--   **Geocoding**: Converting physical addresses into longitude and latitude co-ordinates.
+-   **Geocoding**: Converting physical addresses into longitude and latitude coordinates.

--   **Reverse Geocoding**: Converting longitude and latitude co-ordinates into physical addresses.
+-   **Reverse Geocoding**: Converting longitude and latitude coordinates into physical addresses.

 ### Why is it needed?

 We are aware of physical addresses as a way to express location.
-These are human readable addresses, but they are not ideal for machine processing.
+These are human-readable addresses, but they are not ideal for machine processing.
 For example, we can't use "Golden Gate Bridge, Golden Gate Brg, San Francisco, CA, 94129, United States of America" as a key to store a location in a database.
-We need co-ordinates to do that.
+We need coordinates to do that.

 Most applications use Map APIs to implement location-related features.
-These APIs require longitude and latitude co-ordinates to function.
-So, these APIs either offer geocoding features or we need to use some other API for geocoding.
+These APIs require longitude and latitude coordinates to function.
+So, these APIs either offer geocoding features, or we need to use some other API for geocoding.

 ## Geocoding using an API

-Let's see how we can convert a physical human readable address into longitude and latitude.
+Let's see how we can convert a physical human-readable address into longitude and latitude.
 We need a geocoding API for this purpose, so let's find one.

 Head over to [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) and [create an account](https://RapidAPI.com/auth/sign-up?referral=/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) if you haven’t already.
 Then, search for "Geocoding" in the search section.